brianbuccola/brianbuccola.github.io/work.md

 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 Accepted (with minor revisions) in *Linguistics and Philosophy*.
   [Conceptual alternatives: Competition in language and beyond][concepts-lb].
 - Brian Buccola and Andreas Haida.
-To appear.
+2020.
   [How obligatory irrelevance, symmetric alternatives, and dense scales conspire: The case of modified numerals and ignorance][salt30-lb].
   *Semantics and Linguistic Theory* (SALT) 30.
+464--484.
 - Brian Buccola and Emmanuel Chemla.
 2019.
   [Alternatives of disjunctions: When a disjunct contains the antecedent of a pronoun][disj-snippet].
   *Snippets* 37.
 16--18.